Copper CRM Review 2022: The Summary Box

 As a CRM tool for Google Workspace, Copper provides powerful integration with products like Google Sheets, Google Docs, Gmail, and Google Calendar.

-This means that you can easily manage your files, share documents, track communication, and follow up on leads from the same platform.
+This means that you can easily review everything from a single platform.
+This includes being able to manage your files, share documents, track communication, and follow up on leads from the same platform.

 While other CRMs would require you to use third-party add-ons to integrate with Google Workspace, Copper CRM definitely wins with this solid integration.

 Copper functions much like Google applications and this makes it a simple tool to use.
 Since you have most likely used a Google product, you may figure out how to use Copper quickly.